Why Google Trends is one of the best keyword research & SEO tools

 How to spot trends

-How did we spot the carnivore diet trend?
+How do you spot the carnivore diet trend?

-Well, to be honest, we cheated.
-We used Glimpse, a Chrome extension that enhances Google Trends, and simply looked up “keto diet” in its Discover Trends feature where it was the second result among dozens of other nutrition trends:
+Well, first, you could cheat and use Glimpse, a Chrome extension that enhances Google Trends.
+By simply looking up “keto diet” in its Discover Trends feature, you'd see it as the second result among dozens of other nutrition trends:

 However, aside from using tools like Glimpse, there are a couple other ways to find trends: